Cursor Tri-Sync

 What if the cursor tool is not responsive?

-Ensure the tool is selected and try pressing the space bar again.
+Ensure the tool is selected and try again.

 Can I use other tools with the cursor tool active?

-Yes, pressing the space bar switches to the cursor tool and releases it when you lift off.
+Yes, pressing the space bar switches to the Virtual Joystick tool and releases it when you lift off.

 How do I achieve cinematic movements?